regs08/DetectNetMaui/README.txt

 o	DONE MQTT client to comply with testing the connection to the app DONE o	DONE Will have two separate python files along the lines of test_stream and test_mqtt DONE Note mqtt client is separated in the app so we can test connectivity separately DONE
 •	Config creation
-o	Seems easier to send the config to the app instead of having them be created by the user or stored locally on the app. o	Also have the ability to select different models.
+o	Send the config to the app instead of having them be created by the user or stored locally on the app. o	Also have the ability to select different models.
 •	Models:
 o	Train in the vineyard specific model